connornishijima/Pixie_Chroma/extras/ideas/update3.md

 ```
 However, some of these bytes are special.
 Bitmap column data is never greater that 127, and neither is ASCII text or terminators.
 The only bytes in this array that are greater than 127 are the MARK bytes.
 These are used as a shortcut for quicker lookups like so:

-1. Scan array until a MARK byte is found (>= 127)
+1. Scan array until a MARK byte is found (> 127)
 2. This MARK byte is 200, plus the number of steps in the array until the next one. (i.e. `213` for 13 steps)
 3. Once a MARK is found, the very next item is the first character of that Icon's name.
 4. If the character we're reading matches the first character of the name we're looking for, continue reading
 5. If it isn't, we know that we have moved 1 step since the MARK, so let's jump straight to the next MARK (`index += (213 - 200) - 1`)
 6. Repeat from step 2.
-7. Once a full match of the name is found, (we hit a terminator) we know that the 5 bytes preceding the last MARK are the bitmap column we need to return!
+7. Once a full match of the name is found, (we hit a terminator) we know that the 5 bytes preceding the last MARK are the bitmap column data we need to return!
 8. If we found a full match so far but didn't find a terminator afterwards, maybe this is a different Icon with a similar name ("CLOCK" vs "CLOCKWISE")

 With this system, we can return an Icon at the start of the array in just 96 microseconds, and the last Icon in just 192 microseconds!